kyleraywed/dei/README.md

         return value % 2 == 0
     }, "Get just the evens")

     // Second.
 Also notice the optional comment.
-    // This can be viewed by fmt.Printing iter here. iter.Map(func(value int) int {
+These can be viewed via String() iter.Map(func(value int) int {
         return value * 2
     }, "Double them")